 There is a heritage trail through our villages including PontWalby, Glynneath, Blaengwrach and Cwmgwrach and if you would like to download and print a copy of the Heritage Trail leaflet please click on this link GLYNNEATH & CWMGWRACH HERITAGE TRAIL LEAFLET

 Glynneath is the ‘Gateway to Waterfall Country’.
 Just over a mile away lies the small village of Pontneddfechan ( Pontneathvaughan).
 From here you can follow paths along the rivers and see the many waterfalls.
-Or you can follow the gentle and informative walk through our gunpowder works.
+Or you can follow the gentle and informative walk through the gunpowder works.

 Glynneath lies on the Southern side of Brecon Beacons National Park.
 It is a short drive to places like the National Showcaves Centre at Dan-yr-Ogof for example or to the Brecon Moutain Railway near Merthyr Tydfil.